-ROMANIAN J. BIOPHYS., Vol. 26, No. 4, P. 000-000, BUCHAREST, 2016
+ROMANIAN J. BIOPHYS., Vol. 26, Nos.
+3-4, P. 209-228, BUCHAREST, 2016

-[1-(2-hydroxyethyl)-2-methyl-5-nitroimidazole], Metronidazole а nitroimidazole compound is a commonly used antibiotic, effective in treating anaerobic bacterial and protozoan infections [31].
+Metronidazole [1-(2-hydroxyethyl)-2-methyl-5-nitroimidazole], a nitroimidazole compound is a commonly used antibiotic, effective in treating anaerobic bacterial and protozoan infections [31].
 The molecular structure is shown in Fig. 1.
 It has been used for the treatment of trichomoniasis [1] and inflammatory bowel disease [2].
 Metronidazole has immunosuppressive properties and is a drug of choice for treatment of Crohn's disease [32].
 It is one of the groups of clinically significant heterocyclic radio sensitizing drugs [22].
 Therapeutic impact of metronidazole runs with high rate of side effects.
 Metronidazole is mutagenic for bacteria and carcinogenic in mice.
-Metronidazole related has a documented harmful effect on human [50], nitroimidazoles have been banned from use in food producing animals within the European Union, the US and other countries including China.
+Metronidazole related has a documented harmful effect on human [49], nitroimidazoles have been banned from use in food producing animals within the European Union, the US and other countries including China.
 There is no report of the drug being banned in Nigeria and other West African countries.
-It has become one of the over counter drugs [49].
-However, the potential toxic effects of metronidazole to detoxification related enzymes seem not to have attract attention in metronidazole toxicity, lately.
-To fill the gap, we investigated the toxicity of metronidazole to ALDH in this study using spectroscopic approach.
+It has become one of the over counter drugs [50].
+However, the potential toxic effects of metronidazole to detoxification related enzymes seem not to have attracted attention on metronidazole toxicity, lately.
+To fill the gap, we investigated the toxicity on metronidazole to ALDH in this study using a spectroscopic approach.

 Various spectroscopic methods such as absorption, fluorescence, circular dichroism (CD), nuclear magnetic resonance (NMR), and electron spin resonance (ESR), have been adopted in the past for measuring the binding constants of small molecules with large macromolecules [28].
-Fluorescence spectrometry is an effective, and very accessible tool to thermodynamically characterized ligand-protein binding phenomenon [11, 13, 48].
-It essentially probes changes in the local microenvironment of the fluorophore (fluorescent chromophore), which has been widely used for drug-protein studies and provide clue to the nature of the binding characteristics.
+Fluorescence spectrometry is an effective, and very accessible tool to thermodynamically characterize ligand-protein binding phenomenon [11, 13, 48].
+It essentially probes changes in the local microenvironment of the fluorophore (fluorescent chromophore), which has been widely used for drug-protein studies and provides clue to the nature of the binding characteristics.
 The method is high sensitive, accurate, rapid, convenient and simple [37, 41].